daklassen/daklassen.github.io/_posts/2017-03-28-DesignPatterns.markdown

 }
 {% endhighlight %}

-As you can see in the java example the class that is implemented as a singleton needs to have a private constructor to prevent other classes from instantiate this class.
+As you can see in the java example the class that is implemented as a singleton needs to have a private constructor to prevent other classes from instantiating this class.
 Instead other classes can call the static `getInstance()` Method to get the current instance of the singleton class.
 A complete instantiation would look like:

 {% highlight java %}
 public class AnyClass {